 I have a 40,000.00 charge off.
 Judgment issued in 2010, the Law office no longer has it, BOA has it, with zero debt, charged off in 2018, and I paid taxes on it that year.
 I’m trying to get the Judgment released in the county, to sell my house, “they said they would file it two weeks ago.
 They only give me faxed communication.
 I’m lost:(

-Bank of America – Settling My Charged Off Credit Card Debt – Debt Collectors and Debt Buyers
+Bank of America – Settling My Charged Off Credit Card and Debt Collectors

 I do have some knowledge of credit repair/collections/debts, etc, but I have some specific questions that I don't have answers to and there is a disconnect that happens in my mind when I begin trying to figure out where they truth actually is with respect to collections/charge off procedures, etc. I want to take the necessary steps to clean up my credit, but there are serious issues that I am having because there was about $35,000 of credit card debt that I let go, spread over different credit cards and I don't want to make mistakes tackling this issue.